MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 - Don’t override any operating system-related functions (signal handlers)
 - Don’t interfere with the running program -- stack manipulation etc

-At each timestep, the scheduler could assign tasks in `env->task_pool` to robots.
+At each timestep, the scheduler can access the `SharedEnvironment` API to read which tasks can be assigned to robots in `env->task_pool`.
 The scheduler should return one task schedule per robot to the simulator environment.
 The schedule are written into the `proposed_schedule` vector, which is the input parameter of `plan()` function.
 A schedule `proposed_schedule[i]` for robot `i` is the `task_id` of a open task.
 A schedule is invalid if:
 - one task is assigned to more than one agent,
-- including completed task,
+- it includes completed task,
-- a task already opened by an agent been re-scheduled to another agent.
+- a task already opened by an agent is reassgned to another agent.

 If the scheduler returns invalid `proposed_schedule`, the `proposed_schedule` will be rejected and `current_schedule` remain unchanged.